Steps in a Round

 Three templates relate to providing the infrastructure for the applications:

-is not considered an activity record.
+The last four are activity records while a FeaturedAppActivityMarker is not considered an activity record.
 As discussed later, a

-The FeaturedAppActivityMarker
+The FeaturedAppActivityMarker,

-contracts are created when an
+AppRewardCoupon, and ValidatorRewardCoupon contracts are created when an

 application’s transaction succeeds.
-In general, an application receives rewards when its Daml code directly creates FeaturedAppActivityMarker
+In general, an application receives rewards when its Daml code directly creates FeaturedAppActivityMarker contracts

 or interacts with Daml models that feature the application provider’s party.
-A ValidatorRewardCoupon
+A ValidatorRewardCoupon is created for every call to AmuletRules_Transfer

 (e.g., a CC Transfer using the Splice Wallet UI) or when CC is burned.